ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   map_size
-    Maximum amount of data space storage that can be allocated by the user.
+    Specifies the maximum amount of data space storage that can be allocated by the user.

     This option represents the number of memory pages, not bytes, available.

     Value between 1 and 16,777,216.

-    A value of 0 sets this field to NONE.
+    Set this to :literal:`0` to remove the user\-specific limit (\ :literal:`NOMMAPAREAMAX`\ ).
+This allows the system default from :literal:`BPXPRMxx` to apply.

     This option is mutually exclusive with :literal:`delete`.